LeRonch/Quiz-PHP-JS/README.md

 Created with JS, PHP, SQL, HTML, CSS and a little bit of Jquery & AJAX

-Made by Ronan Perrin (https://github.com/LeRonch) and Eléa Toos (https://github.com/EleaSimplon)
+Made alongside the great Eléa Toos (https://github.com/EleaSimplon)